-Regional championships, district championships, national bowl games, intense competition, record-setting performances, degrees earned, attention from coaches and recruiters, scholarships to continue higher education and outstanding play after graduation - all these achievements are hallmarks of the athletic program at Lackawanna College.
+Regional championships, district championships, national bowl games, intense competition, record-setting performances, degrees earned, attention from coaches and recruiters, scholarships to continue higher education and outstanding play-after graduation - all these achievements are hallmarks of the athletic program at Lackawanna College.
 Through the years, sports and studies have gone hand-in-hand and created an enviable record of success both on and off the court and field.
 Under the guidance of the Athletic Director, Lackawanna College conducts a full and active athletic program in both men's and women's sports.
 The College participates in intercollegiate competition in football, men's and women's basketball, baseball, softball, women's volleyball, men's and women's soccer, men and women's wrestling, and esports.

 The College competes in Region XIX of the National Junior College Athletic Association (NJCAA).
 This region encompasses part of eastern Pennsylvania, New Jersey, and Delaware.
 Lackawanna College is a Division II program which allows the Athletic Department to award scholarships to athletes in all sports.
+Lackawanna College's Football program competes at the Division I level.
+All remaining sports are Division II.
 To be eligible for such support, students must adhere to the rules set forth by the NJCAA.
 Esports competes in and is governed by the National Association of Collegiate Esports (NACE) and the NJCAAE.

 Lackawanna College's teams have met with great success regionally and nationally over the years.
 The College's teams, both women's and men's, consistently follow their regular seasons with participation in regional, district and national playoffs as well as in major tournaments.
 Remarkable success has also been the hallmark of the football team, which under the direction of head coach Mark Duda, has taken part in 11 national bowl games and the 2019 National Championship game.
-The baseball, women's basketball and wrestling teams have all competed at their respective national championships in the 2020-2021 academic year.
+The baseball team has competed in the NJCAA World Series in 2019, 2021, and 2023.
+Women's basketball and wrestling teams have competed at their respective national championships since the 2020-2021 academic year.

 At Lackawanna College, athletic competition is viewed as an important component of the school's educational mission.
 Though teams have been successful on the playing fields and courts and many of the players have attained personal awards and honors, sports accomplishments are only part of the story.
 More important, through Lackawanna's athletic programs, many individuals who might never have considered attending college have earned their degrees by capitalizing on their skills in sports.

 In addition to gaining associate degrees from Lackawanna College, many continue their education and their sports activities by transferring to four-year institutions on scholarships.
 This process enables them to continue their academic progress and acquire bachelor's degrees in their chosen area of endeavor.